 At a glance

-- Terbufos ban: South Africa will prohibit terbufos from the start of 2026 C.E., removing one of the world’s most hazardous organophosphate pesticides from its agricultural market.
+- Terbufos ban: South Africa will prohibit the sale and use of terbufos from the start of 2026 C.E., removing one of the most hazardous organophosphate pesticides from its agricultural market.

-- Advocacy coalition: The Center for Environmental Rights and the Rural Women’s Assembly led the multi-year campaign, combining scientific evidence with community testimony to push the policy over the line.
+- Advocacy coalition: The Center for Environmental Rights and the Rural Women’s Assembly led a multi-year campaign combining toxicological evidence with direct community testimony to push the policy across the line.

 Why terbufos was so dangerous

-Terbufos belongs to the organophosphate family of pesticides — chemicals that interfere with the nervous system of insects, but also of mammals, birds, and humans.
-It is classified by the World Health Organization as Class Ia — “extremely hazardous” — the highest toxicity tier in its pesticide risk framework.
+Terbufos belongs to the organophosphate family — chemicals that disrupt the nervous systems of insects, but also of mammals, birds, and humans.
+The World Health Organization rates it Class Ia: “extremely hazardous,” the highest toxicity tier in its pesticide risk framework.

 Years of evidence, finally heard

-The campaign to ban terbufos didn’t happen overnight.
-The Center for Environmental Rights and allied organizations spent years compiling poisoning data, commissioning toxicological reviews, and amplifying the testimony of rural women and farmworkers who bore the daily risk.
-The Rural Women’s Assembly gave a human face to statistics that government regulators might otherwise have treated as abstractions.
+The campaign didn’t happen overnight.
+The Center for Environmental Rights spent years compiling poisoning data, commissioning toxicological reviews, and working alongside the Rural Women’s Assembly — an organization that gave human weight to statistics regulators might otherwise have treated as abstractions.

-That combination — rigorous science paired with direct community voice — is what ultimately moved the needle.
-South Africa’s Department of Agriculture, Land Reform and Rural Development completed a formal risk review and concluded the pesticide’s hazards could not be adequately managed through labeling or protective equipment requirements alone.
+It was that combination — rigorous science paired with direct community voice — that ultimately moved South Africa’s Department of Agriculture, Land Reform and Rural Development to complete a formal risk review.
+Its conclusion: the pesticide’s hazards could not be adequately managed through labeling or protective equipment requirements alone.
 A full ban was the only proportionate response.

-Banning a pesticide creates an immediate question: what do farmers use instead?
-South Africa’s agricultural sector will need accessible, affordable alternatives — and the transition will require investment in extension services, farmer education, and possibly subsidies to ensure that smallholder farmers aren’t simply left without tools.
+Banning a pesticide creates an immediate practical question: what do farmers use instead?
+South Africa’s agricultural sector — and smallholder farmers in particular — will need accessible, affordable alternatives.
+That requires investment in extension services, farmer education, and potentially subsidies to ensure the transition doesn’t simply leave rural growers without tools.

 Enforcement is the other open challenge.
-Bans on paper don’t always translate to bans in practice, particularly in rural areas where supply chains are informal and regulatory oversight is stretched.
-Civil society groups that drove this campaign will likely need to stay engaged to monitor implementation and report violations.
+Bans on paper don’t always translate to bans in practice, especially in rural areas where supply chains are informal and regulatory reach is limited.
+The civil society groups that drove this campaign will likely need to stay engaged to monitor implementation and report violations — and that sustained presence isn’t guaranteed.

 Read more

-For more on this story, see: Good News for Humankind — South Africa terbufos ban
+For more on this story, see: The Cooldown

 For more from Good News for Humankind, see:

-- The Good News for Humankind archive on environment
+- The Good News for Humankind archive on environmental justice

 About this article